-If you're starting to lose all faith in men thanks to this series of Love Island — here's looking at you, Adam, Wes, and Josh! — a face from last year's edition could help you to restore it.
+If you're starting to lose all faith in love thanks to this series of Love Island, a face from last year's edition could help you to restore it.
 Tyla Carr, from Love Island 2017, claimed in an interview with the Daily Star that the show's far more heavily produced than it appears.
-Frankly, this series has really challenged my ability to trust, so it would be an enormous relief if some of the contestants' bad behaviour didn't come about altogether organically.
+Frankly, this series has really challenged my ability to trust, so it would be an enormous relief if some of the contestants' relationship drama didn't come about altogether organically.
 So here's the big question: is Love Island staged?

 According to Tyla, the islanders are far less isolated in the villa than the show might lead you to believe.
 "What viewers don’t see is there is always a producer on site," she told the Daily Star.
 "They don’t live in the villa with us but someone generally comes in every hour to have a chat.
 They would often tannoy an announcement asking for someone to come to the sofa to have a chat with one of the producers."